Description

 Homework

-- Homework will be released on Wednesday and due on Wednesday of the following week (by midnight).
+• Homework will be released on Tuesday evening and due on Tuesday of the following week by midnight.

-- Late homework will automatically incur a 10% grade deduction per day of delay, and will not be accepted after midnight on the following Monday.
+• Late homework will automatically incur a 10% grade deduction per day of delay, and will not be accepted after Sunday (midnight).

 Exams